-- Perform all necessary criminal and background investigations for each home health care aide that is hired.
-The DataBase Records website performs instant nationwide criminal searches.
+- Perform all necessary criminal and background investigations for each home health care worker that is hired.

 - Once you’ve narrowed down your list of locations, check into the competition that is already there.
-Chances are that if there are five health recruitment agencies already operating in an area, your competition may be too great to overcome.
+If there is a lot of health recruitment agencies already operating in an area, your competition may be too great to overcome.
 However, that also means that you’re on the right track.
 There wouldn’t be so many agencies if there were not enough customers/clients to need them.